 What is Expected Family Contribution (EFC)?

-Expected Family Contribution, or EFC, is a measure of how much money you and your family is expected to contribute to your college education.
+Expected Family Contribution, or EFC, which is a measure of how much money you and your family is expected to contribute to your college education, will be recalculated and renamed as Student Aid Index (SAI).

 Everything about FAFSA boils down to three letters, EFC, which stands for Expected Family Contribution.
 It is a measure of how much money you are expected to contribute to your college education for one academic year.